Alec Baldwin Net Worth

 Personal Life: After meeting Kim Basinger in 1990 on the set of the movie "The Marrying Man".
 They married in 1993 and one child, Ireland Baldwin, before they separated in 2000 Their divorce and custody battle dragged on for years.
 They reportedly spent a combined $3 million on legal fees alone.

 In 2011, Baldwin started dating Hilaria Thomas, a yoga instructor.
-After marrying in 2012, the couple had four children together.
+They married in 2012 and have five children together.

 |Net Worth:||$60 Million|